FrancisRussell/zoog/README.md

       [aacgain](http://aacgain.altosdesign.com/) can do this) to the ReplayGain reference volume.

-* `--preset=r128`: In this mode, `opusgain` will set the output gain in the Opus binary header to the value that ensures playback will occur at -23 LUFS, which should match the loudness of files produced by `opusenc` from FLAC files which contained ReplayGain information.
+  * `r128`: In this mode, `opusgain` will set the output gain in the Opus binary header to the value that ensures playback will occur at -23 LUFS, which should match the loudness of files produced by `opusenc` from FLAC files which contained ReplayGain information.
 You're unlikely to want this option as the main use of `opusgain` is modify files which were generated this way.

+* `-o MODE, --output-gain-mode=MODE`

-* `--output-gain-mode=auto`: In this mode, `opusgain` will set the output gain in the Opus binary header such that each track is album-normalized in album mode, or track-normalized otherwise.
+  * `auto`: In this mode, `opusgain` will set the output gain in the Opus binary header such that each track is album-normalized in album mode, or track-normalized otherwise.
 In album mode, this results in all tracks having the same output gain value as well as the same `R128_ALBUM_GAIN` tag.

-* `--output-gain-mode=track`: In this mode, `opusgain` will set the output gain in the Opus binary header such that each track is track-normalized, even if album mode is enabled.
+  * `track`: In this mode, `opusgain` will set the output gain in the Opus binary header such that each track is track-normalized, even if album mode is enabled.
 In album mode, this results in all tracks being given different output gain values as well as different `R128_ALBUM_GAIN` tags, but their `R128_TRACK_GAIN` tags will be identical.
 Unless you know what you're doing, you probably don't want this option.

-* `-a`: Enables album mode.
+* `-a, --album`: Enables album mode.
 In this mode `R128_ALBUM_GAIN` tags will also be generated.
 These tell players that support these tags what gain to apply so that each track in the album maintains its relative loudness.
 By default the output gain value for each file will be set to identical values in order to apply the calculated album gain, but this behaviour can be overridden using the `--output-gain-mode` option.

-* `--display-only`: Displays the same output that `opusgain` would otherwise produce, but does not make any changes to the supplied files.
+* `-d, --display-only`: Displays the same output that `opusgain` would otherwise produce, but does not make any changes to the supplied files.

-* '--num-threads=N`: Use `N` threads for processing.
+* `-j N, --num-threads=N`: Use `N` threads for processing.
 The default is to use the number of cores detected on the system.
 Larger numbers will be rounded down to this value.
 To avoid high disk space usage during processing, or a large number of temporary files left around after an error, only one file will be